-CHARITABLE GIVING & VOLUNTEERISM PROGRAMS
+CHARITABLE GIVING AND VOLUNTEERISM PROGRAMS

-Most of our philanthropy is directed through our Weyerhaeuser Giving Fund, which makes cash contributions to community organizations through local grants and supports disaster-relief funding.
+Most of our philanthropy is directed through the Weyerhaeuser Giving Fund, which makes cash contributions to community organizations through grants directed by local committees and also supports disaster-relief funding.
 In addition, all lines of business have a dedicated budget for in-kind donations and sponsorships.
-In 2022, we donated a total of $5.1 million in charitable grants, in-kind donations and sponsorships to organizations throughout the United States and Canada.
+In 2022, we donated a total of $5.6 million in grants, in-kind donations and sponsorships to organizations throughout the United States and Canada.
 Our employees are passionate about contributing their time, money and expertise to support causes they care about.
 They are active donors and volunteers in our communities, and we are proud to support their efforts and amplify their impact in the following ways:

 CITIZENSHIP IN OUR COMMUNITIES